piyushg9794/E-mail_parsing/README.md

 # getEmails() function

 this function is defined for generating simple pattern matching.
 Using RegExp function outputs to and from of the email containing the queried pattern.

 # getStats() function

-this function returns the top 5 most frequent emails contacted, most contacted along with no. of time contacted.
+this function returns the-

+-- top 5 most frequent emails contacted
+-- most contacted along with no. of time contacted.
+-- top friend
+-- top recipent
+-- top sender
+-- most used time slot for emails